-Once you have made an account, let me know so I can add you to our group so I can view your circuit, and you can see the version of Chua's circuit I have added.
+Once you have made an account, let me know so I can add you to our group so I can view your circuit.

 First, make a practice circuit to get used to using Multisim.
 Start a new circuit, making a simple circuit with a resistor and a voltage source.
 Use probes to measure both the voltage and current.
 The "grapher" tab is like an oscilloscope, showing the signal vs time.